topherCantrell/computerarcheology/content/CoCo/MegaBug/Code.md

 DE8E: AB 84          ADDA    ,X                             ; Offset the Y ...
 DE90: EB 01          ADDB    1,X                            ; ... and the X
 DE92: ED A4          STD     ,Y                             ; New coordinate
-DE94: BD DA 24       JSR     $DA24                          ; {CheckAlignOddEven}
+DE94: BD DA 24       JSR     $DA24                          ; {CheckAlignOddEven} Is the coordinate an "even" one?
-DE97: 24 16          BCC     $DEAF                          ; Skip drawing this bug
+DE97: 24 16          BCC     $DEAF                          ; No ... skip drawing this bug (they are drawn every other)
 DE99: EC A4          LDD     ,Y                             ; Bug's coordinates
 DE9B: 34 20          PSHS    Y                              ; Hold for a second
 DE9D: BD DE 5C       JSR     $DE5C                          ; {CoordToScrOffs400} Get the screen pointer to X
 DEA0: 35 20          PULS    Y                              ; Y coordinates again
 DEA2: 1F 98          TFR     B,A                            ; Pixel map of the bug on the screen
 DEA4: 84 55          ANDA    #$55                           ; Set the color
-DEA6: A4 84          ANDA    ,X                             ; Is this bug over a dot?
+DEA6: A4 84          ANDA    ,X                             ; Is there a player-trail dot here (a regular dot results in not-zero)
-DEA8: 26 05          BNE     $DEAF                          ; Yes ... skip erasing
+DEA8: 26 05          BNE     $DEAF                          ; Yes ... leave it alone
-DEAA: 53             COMB                                   ; Now a bit mask
+DEAA: 53             COMB                                   ; Now a mask
-DEAB: E4 84          ANDB    ,X                             ; ??Erase the NOOOO ... eating a dot here ...
+DEAB: E4 84          ANDB    ,X                             ; Erase whatever dot ...
-DEAD: E7 84          STB     ,X                             ; ... from the screen ??
+DEAD: E7 84          STB     ,X                             ; ... is there (erases player-trail)
 ;
 DEAF: 31 23          LEAY    3,Y                            ; Next bug structure
 DEB1: 0A 98          DEC     <$98                           ; {ram:Temp2} Do all ...